harshkakashaniya/Cpp-Udacity-Capstone_snake_project/README.md

 #### 7. Classes abstract implementation details from their interfaces.

-All these properties can be seen in ``` File : gamechanger.h line 21 ``` their is abstraction of function convert.
+All these properties can be seen in ``` File : gamechanger.h line 21 ``` their is abstraction of function convert and calibate .

 #### 8. Classes encapsulate behavior.